-A changing B2B environment presenting challenges
+A changing B2B environment presents challenges

-As the stock market is one factor impacting B2B so is a difference in demographics.
+As the stock market is one factor impacting B2B, so is a difference in demographics.
 In the old days meeting or calling your contacts was a key requirement to gaining and retaining clients.
 Marketing did not need to be so overt and on mass.

 Technological advancement driving change

 In years gone by, a glossy marketing campaign where the branding was solid, the product novel, and the need present, now means nothing!
 Competitors have caught up, and the scale of escalation in business professionalism has now ground to a halt; you are either at a standard or you are not.
 This has been driven by subscription-based design tools and the abundance of freelancers and internal professionals who can easily meet the standard.

 So, what do you do if you are stuck, like most, with almost no money or zero money to conduct B2B marketing campaigns?
 Like a hunter, you need to observe the tracks, buyers are always providing you with information, and you just need to sift through it effectively to find the meat of the matter.
 Businesses do not stop.
 Unlike customers in turbulent times, they can’t do otherwise.
 They lose traction in the marketplace and go belly-up.